 Maybe a promising small business idea struck you in the middle of the night.
 Or perhaps you’ve carefully mapped out your strategy and are just waiting for the right time to move.
-Whatever your reason for considering life as an entrepreneur, now could be the ideal time to start a small business.
+Whatever your reason for considering life as an entrepreneur, preparation is key!

 Focus on one key idea at the beginning—like Canadian companies McCain and Endy did with French fries and mattresses.
 Even large corporations can get bogged down trying to do too much at once.
 Think about what would make your life easier.
 Start small by writing down ideas when they come, then expand on them later.